-The follow up letter or e-mail should include the following: ☐ Confirmation of date(s) of event ☐ Venue location ☐ Preferred accommodation, travel, and remuneration arrangements (if applicable) ☐ Enquire if a steward should be provided □ Travel could be shard if several judges are from the same area□ Request for ABN forms or Tax Invoice if applicable Ground Jury Each show must appoint a Ground Jury.
-Sponsors The size of the event will dictate the extent of sponsorship sought.
+The follow up letter or e-mail should include the following:

+- 1.3.1.1 confirmation of date(s) of event - 1.3.1.2 venue location - 1.3.1.3 preferred accommodation, travel and remuneration arrangements (if applicable) - 1.3.1.4 meals - 1.3.1.5 inquire if a steward should be provided - 1.3.1.6 travel could be shared if a number of judges are from the same area - 1.3.1.7 request for ABN forms or Tax Invoice if applicable

+1.3 Ground Jury

+Each show must appoint a Ground Jury.

+1.4 Sponsors

+The size of the event will dictate the extent of sponsorship sought.
 In keeping with prize money or goods in kind for each competition the following example may be of use for obtaining sponsorship of different levels.
 Organisers should not be discouraged when only small amounts are offered as these can add up to quite a large amount.

 Approach sponsors by letter with offers of various sponsorship packages in return for their support.
 Where appropriate, follow up with a visit to their place of business.
-The following levels of sponsorship packages could be offered: ☐ Event Naming Rights-this package would be the person offering the highest value for money (not necessarily cash but could be goods in kind). ☐ Competition Arena Naming Rights- There would be several packages to cover all competition arenas.
-The amount contributed will be within the middle range. ☐ Competition Naming Rights- for a particular class.
-There will be numerous chances at this level to include many sponsors. ☐ Advertising in the media, schedules, programs, and grounds When approaching sponsors, be aware of their capacity to support and only offer
+The following levels of sponsorship packages could be offered:

+- event naming rights: This package would be the person offering the highest value for money (not necessarily cash but could be goods in kind) - competition arena naming rights: There would be a number of packages to cover all competition arenas.
+The amount contributed will be within the middle range - competition naming rights for a particular class: There will be numerous chances at this level to include many sponsors - advertising in the media, schedules, programs and grounds

+When approaching sponsors be aware of their capacity to support and only offer packages within that range.

-Schedule and Entry Form ☐ Prepare the schedule and entry form ☐ Include the EA Disclaimer ☐ All entry forms must have the phrase "Conducted under current EA Rules as amended" prominently shown ☐ From time to time, some rules are adjusted because of local conditions.
+1.5 Schedule and Entry Form

+- prepare the schedule and entry form - include the EA Disclaimer - all entry forms must have the phrase 'Conducted under current EA Rules as amended' prominently shown - from time to time, some rules are adjusted because of local conditions.
 Such changes must be clearly shown as a further condition of entry.
-However, any change must be considered within the context of the rule.
-If unsure as to the legality of adjusting rules, the State Show Horse Committee must be approached and only be changed with their approval.
-A schedule should include the following as a minimum: □ Name of club/association running the event prominently displayed at the top of the front cover ☐ Address where the event will be held ☐ Contact phone number for both before and also for the event days ☐ Sentence stating that "the event will be held in accordance with the current EA Show Horse Rules (as amended)" - this covers all rule changes. ☐ The program of competitions chosen ☐ If measuring will be held ☐ Entry fee ☐ Waiver to be signed by competitors and ☐ Refunds Points which must be added include: ☐ Exhibit numbers and their availability and use of such awards ☐ If a major trophy day, decisions on the way of determining the winner ☐ The need for competitors to have registration papers available (if applicable) ☐ The need for Competition Licence to be available (if applicable) Points individual to each show include ☐ Define lunging area and any other exercise area instructions ☐ Stabling □ Camping □ Dog requirements ☐ Temporary yards
+However, any change must be considered within the context of the intent of the rule.
+If unsure as to the legality of adjusting rules the State Show Horse Committee must be approached and only be changed with their approval

+A schedule should include the following as a minimum

+- name of club/association running the event prominently displayed at the top of the front cover - address where the event will be held - a contact phone number for both before the event and also a mobile phone number for the event days - a sentence stating that 'the event will be held in accordance with the current EA Show Horse rules (as amended)' - this covers all rule changes - the program of competitions chosen

+Equestrian Australia National Show Horse Rules

+- if measuring is to be held.

+- entry fee

+- waiver to be signed by competitors and

+- refunds

+Points which must be added include

+- exhibit numbers and their availability and use of such awards - if a major trophy day, decisions on the way of determining the winner - the need for competitors to have registration papers available (if applicable), and - the need for Competition License to be available (if applicable)

+Points individual to each show include

+- define lunging area and any other exercise area instructions

+- stabling

+- camping

+- dog requirements, and

+- temporary yards

-Allocation of Tasks
+1.6 Allocation of Tasks